DOWNTOWN ACCESS STRATEGY

 - Improve travel experience to, from and within the Downtown area, with an emphasis on time savings, safety, and environmental stewardship.

-- Advance major highway projects that maximize efficiency to and from Bellevue, and advance local projects that maximize throughput for Downtown Bellevue.
+- Advance highway and local projects that maximize efficiency to, from, and through Bellevue.

 - Serve land use patterns and build the infrastructure to accommodate planned growth.